Lukas Franks PI

 “I did.
 He never left this place.”

 Jana’s silver eyes flashed you’re shittin’ me.
-“So you’re telling me that he just vanished in a puff of smoke?
-Or that I’m lying?”
+“You’re telling me that he just vanished in a puff of smoke?”

 “Yeah, his day job.
 It’s in the New Town,” Jana waved her cigarette in the general direction, “near Charles Square.”